neohacker18/internship-task-roxiler-systems/readme.md

 <ul>
    <li>
-accepted format of month = [january, february... , december (uppercase or lowercase)] or [01,02,03 ...., 12]
+Accepted format of month = [january, february... , december (uppercase or lowercase)] or [01,02,03 ...., 12]
    </li>
    <li>
-retrieves data and sends 3 types of response
+Retrieves data and sends 3 types of response
  => data from the statistics api, bar chart api, pie chart api

    </li>